UniBee-Billing/unibee-go-client/docs/UnibeeApiSystemInformationGetRes.md

 NewUnibeeApiSystemInformationGetResWithDefaults instantiates a new UnibeeApiSystemInformationGetRes object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetBuildVersion

+`func (o *UnibeeApiSystemInformationGetRes) GetBuildVersion() string`

+GetBuildVersion returns the BuildVersion field if non-nil, zero value otherwise.

+### GetBuildVersionOk

+`func (o *UnibeeApiSystemInformationGetRes) GetBuildVersionOk() (*string, bool)`

+GetBuildVersionOk returns a tuple with the BuildVersion field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetBuildVersion

+`func (o *UnibeeApiSystemInformationGetRes) SetBuildVersion(v string)`

+SetBuildVersion sets BuildVersion field to given value.

+### HasBuildVersion

+`func (o *UnibeeApiSystemInformationGetRes) HasBuildVersion() bool`

+HasBuildVersion returns a boolean if a field has been set.

 ### GetEnv